-We are exposed to the effects of interest rate changes as a result of borrowings used to (i) maintain liquidity, (ii) fund the financing and refinancing of our real estate investment portfolio, and (iii) fund operations and payments on the debt assumed in connection with the Settlement Agreement.
+We are exposed to the effects of interest rate changes as a result of borrowings used to (i) maintain liquidity and (ii) fund the financing and refinancing of our real estate investment portfolio.
 We are also exposed to the effects of changes in interest rates as a result of our investments in mortgage, mezzanine and other real estate loans receivable.
 Our profitability and the value of our investment portfolio may be adversely affected during any period as a result of interest rate changes.
 Our interest rate risk management objectives are to limit the impact of interest rate changes on earnings, prepayment penalties and cash flows and to lower overall borrowing costs.
-We have managed and will continue to manage interest rate risk by maintaining a ratio of fixed rate, long-term debt such that variable rate exposure is kept at an acceptable level.
-In addition, we may utilize a variety of financial instruments, including interest rate caps, floors, and swap agreements, in order to limit the effects of changes in interest rates on our operations.
-When we use these types of derivatives to hedge the risk of interest-earning assets or interest-bearing liabilities, we may be subject to certain risks, including the risk that losses on a hedge position will reduce the overall returns to our stockholders and that the losses may exceed the amount we invested in the instruments.

 We have borrowed funds and made investments at a combination of fixed and variable rates.
 Interest rate fluctuations will generally not affect our future earnings or cash flows on our fixed rate debt or fixed rate real estate loans receivable unless such instruments mature or are otherwise terminated.
 However, interest rate changes will affect the fair value of our fixed rate instruments.
-As of June 30, 2016, the fair value and book value of our fixed rate real estate loans receivable were \$20.6 million and \$22.3 million, respectively.
+As of September 30, 2016, the fair value and book value of our fixed rate real estate loans receivable were \$21.2 million and \$22.6 million, respectively.
 The fair value estimate of our real estate loans receivable is calculated using an internal valuation model that considers the expected cash flows for the loans, underlying collateral values (for collateral-dependent loans) and the estimated yield requirements of institutional investors for loans with similar characteristics, including remaining loan term, loan-to-value, type of collateral and other credit enhancements.
-As of June 30, 2016, the fair value of our fixed rate debt was \$105.6 million and the outstanding principal balance of our fixed rate debt was \$98.4 million.
-The fair value estimate of our fixed rate debt was calculated using a discounted cash flow analysis utilizing rates we would expect to pay for debt of a similar type and remaining maturity if the loans were originated as of June 30, 2016.
+As of September 30, 2016, the fair value of our fixed rate debt was \$62.2 million and the outstanding principal balance of our fixed rate debt was \$62.2 million.
+On October 6, 2016, we repaid the entire \$62.2 million outstanding principal balance due and all other sums due under our fixed rate loan.
+The fair value estimate of our fixed rate debt was calculated using a discounted cash flow analysis utilizing rates we would expect to pay for debt of a similar type and remaining maturity if the loans were originated as of September 30, 2016.
 With respect to our fixed rate instruments, we do not expect that fluctuations in interest rates, and the resulting changes in fair value of our fixed rate instruments, would have a significant impact on our ongoing operations.

 Conversely, movements in interest rates on variable rate debt would change our future earnings and cash flows, but would not significantly affect the fair value of those instruments.
 However, changes in required risk premiums would result in changes in the fair value of variable rate instruments.
-As of June 30, 2016, we were exposed to market risks related to fluctuations in interest rates on our \$153.5 million of variable rate debt outstanding.
-Based on interest rates as of June 30, 2016, if interest rates are 100 basis points higher during the 12 months ending June 30, 2017, interest expense on our variable rate debt outstanding would increase by approximately \$1.5 million.
-As of June 30, 2016, one-month LIBOR was 0.46505% and if this index was reduced to 0% during the 12 months ending June 30, 2017, interest expense on our variable rate debt would decrease by \$0.7 million.
+As of September 30, 2016, we were exposed to market risks related to fluctuations in interest rates on our \$116.4 million of variable rate debt outstanding.
+Based on interest rates as of September 30, 2016, if interest rates are 100 basis points higher during the 12 months ending September 30, 2017, interest expense on our variable rate debt outstanding would increase by approximately \$1.2 million.
+As of September 30, 2016, one-month LIBOR was 0.53111% and if this index was reduced to 0% during the 12 months ending September 30, 2017, interest expense on our variable rate debt would decrease by \$0.6 million.